 The mechanics are straightforward.
 The merger is due to take legal effect on August 1, after which FiBrasil will be dissolved and its assets folded into the parent.

 The unit is not trivial.
-FiBrasil carries a book value of about eight hundred twelve point six million reais, reflecting the fiber network it has built out across mid-sized Brazilian cities.
+FiBrasil carries a book value of about eight hundred twelve point six million reais, reflecting the fiber network it has built across mid-sized Brazilian cities.

-For readers unfamiliar with Brazilian telecoms, Telefonica Brasil is the local arm of Spain’s Telefonica group, one of the world’s largest telecommunications companies.
-Vivo is the consumer-facing brand under which it sells mobile, broadband, and television services to millions of Brazilian households and businesses.
+For readers new to Brazilian telecoms, Telefonica Brasil is the local arm of Spain’s Telefonica group.
+It is one of the world’s largest telecommunications companies.

 Why Vivo is reabsorbing its fiber unit